Sales Engagement Platforms: Definition, Examples, and Platforms

 - Evaluating: Assess which reps are performing the best, what tools are most effective, and identify coaching opportunities.

-In theory, once adequately equipped with the right resources, your sales team should feel internally empowered to engage with prospects externally.
-Sales enablement also aligns you with other departments to ensure that all necessary resources are readily available to help sales close more deals.
+In theory, once equipped with the right resources, your sales team should feel internally empowered to engage with prospects externally.
+Sales enablement also aligns you with other departments to ensure all necessary resources are readily available to close more deals.

 What Does Sales Engagement Mean?